kapalk/Machine_Learining_Basic_Principlse_Project/README.md

 - all data for training and testing

 # Scripts
-- `featureSelection.py`: feature selection for both claasification and regression.
+- `featureSelection.py`: feature selection for both classification and regression.
 For regression, features are selected using cross-correlation.
 For classification feature selection was performed by implementing the Analysis of Variance to get the proportion of variance explained by the feature to the total variance in the data
 - `multivariateRidgeRegressor.py`: multivariate ridge regression from scratch
 - `regressor_optimization.py`: optimizing predictor and testing it
 - `LogisticRegression.py`: logistic regression from scrach